shaheerl/Pengu-Pack/README.md

 4. Select the class file and click ok
 5. Insert images and sounds into project file
 6. Click run!

-AUTHORS: Shaheer Lone

-USER INSTRUCTIONS: Instructions of how to play are presented on game homescreen:

-![Pengu Pack Homescreen]images/Computer%20Science%20Starting%20Screen_.png

 ------------------------------------------------------------------------